In Excel, it is very easy to split first, middle, and last names that appear in the same column into separate columns by using different ways.

 On step 3 of 3, you select the data format and destination and click ‘Finish’.

 Normally, the default ‘General’ will work just fine for most types of data.
 In the ‘Destination’ field, specify the location where you want the output to be displayed.
-You have to select the topmost cell in the column where you want to output the results (B2, in our case).
+You have to specify the address of the first cell in the column where you want the results (B2, in our case).

-Please keep in mind that if you don’t specify the destination, this will overwrite the original data, so be sure to choose an empty column.
+Remember, if you don’t specify the destination cell, the wizard will overwrite the original data, so make sure to choose an empty column.